kris-swann/palomar-xml/README.md

 Do not forget that if any of the arguments contain spaces, you must wrap that argument in quotes.
-If problem persists, just remove spaces from file name and worksheet names.
+If problem persists, just remove spaces from file name and worksheet names and run command without any quotes.

 If you forget any of this, run any of the following to get a short prompt of how to run